National Advisory Committee on Immunization: Dose mixing

 On 1 June 2021, NACI issued a recommendation that those who had received the AstraZeneca vaccine as their first dose may safely receive an mRNA vaccine as their second dose instead.
 The recommendation cited studies occurring in Europe over similar mixing of doses being performed due to concerns over the AstraZeneca vaccine, including one that showed a sevenfold increase in antibody presence in patients who received AstraZeneca as their first dose and Pfizer as their second.
 It is still recommended that those who received an mRNA vaccine as a first dose receive the same vaccine for their second dose, but that the two mRNA vaccines can be interchangeable if supply is limited.

 Public health officials warned that Canada's use and orders of the AstraZeneca had to be controlled in order to prevent waste, especially as those concerned over VITT (which was associated more with the first dose) request an mRNA option for their second dose instead.

-Some countries and non-Canadian businesses have refused to recognize individuals that have received mixed doses as being fully vaccinated; at U.S.-based ports, multiple cruise lines stated that they would only accept passengers fully vaccinated in means approved by the US FDA (only accepting matching does of the Moderna or Pfizer vaccine, or the Janssen vaccine).
+Some countries and non-Canadian businesses have refused to recognize individuals that have received mixed doses as being fully vaccinated; at U.S.-based ports, multiple cruise lines stated that they would only accept passengers fully vaccinated in means approved by the US FDA (only accepting matching doses of the Moderna or Pfizer vaccine, or the Janssen vaccine).
 In mid-July, Prime Minister Justin Trudeau stated that they were "going to work with the international community to make sure that people who are fully vaccinated in ways that Canadians recognize as safe and effective are also recognized around the world."